 Factors to Consider in Installing Solar Panels on a Flat Roof

-If you have a flat roof, you’re probably wondering if solar panels are the right choice for your home.
+If you have a flat roof, you probably wonder if solar panels are the right choice for your home.
 They can be an excellent way to obtain energy from the sun, but there are a few things to consider before installing them.

 Roof Material